NorthBrainsAnalytics/GDP-per-capita/README.md

-# GDP per Capita data sorting and visualisation
+# GDP per Capita data, data sorting and visualisation
 Our first project / repository is going to show how we might visualize data and establish the process of sorting data.